coveo/cli/packages/ui/atomic/health-check/readme.md

 ## Testing

-Before running the tests, make sure to build the project with `npm run build`
+Before running the tests, make sure to build the project with `npm run build`.

 ## Contributing